Xiblex/PyNEng/book/chapter14/textfsm_docs/1_howto.md

 ```

 The template file consists of two top level sections.
-* The 'Value' definitions, which describe the columns of data to extract.
+* The __Value__ definitions, which describe the columns of data to extract.
-* One or more 'State' definitions, describing the various states of the engine whilst parsing data.
+* One or more __State__ definitions, describing the various states of the engine whilst parsing data.

 A line is considered a comment if it starts with any optional white space then a hash i.e matches regular expression: ```^\s#```.

 ## Value definitions

-One or more 'Value' lines are used to describe each column that will be in the resulting table.
+One or more __Value__ lines are used to describe each column that will be in the resulting table.
 These Value lines must all appear before any state definitions and must be contiguous lines, separated only by comments.